About The ESG & Supplier Diversity Group

 Turning talk into action is key and depends on insight across complex trading relationships.
 Right now, it is unclear how the principles behind ESG will be implemented.
 It is even less clear how they will be monitored and measured.

 ISM-Houston’s ESG & SD committee is focused on elevating ESG & SD awareness and guiding principles for supply management professionals to enable them to address current day challenges and improve the bottom line, positively impact the economy, while creating a safe environment.

-ISM undertakes multiple supplier diversity initiatives throughout the year.
-Examples of such initiatives are dinner meetings, expos, for suppliers to connect to buyers, seminars, and workshops, tailored to help us achieve our supplier diversity focus and associated goals.
-Additionally, serving as a resource for benchmarking best practices and liaison to local supplier diversity business councils.
+This is achieved by hosting multiple ESG & SD initiatives throughout the year such as Professional Development Meetings / Pre-Meetings, supplier expos for suppliers to connect to buyers, seminars, and workshops.
+Additionally, serving as a resource for benchmarking best practices and liaison to supplier diversity business councils.